Hidden items found in Vermeer's famed 'Milkmaid' painting

 "These steps had consequences for his whole work which will follow, he learned that less is more," Weber said.

-Very little is known about Vermeer (1632-1675), who lived a life of modest means in the historic city of Delft during the Dutch "Golden Age" of painting.
+The Rijksmuseum has used similar techniques to uncover the creative process behind Rembrandt's "The Night Watch" and Vermeer's "Girl with a Pearl Earring".

+"You would think that these iconic paintings have no secrets for us any more," said Annelies van Loon, researcher from the Rijksmuseum and the Mauritshuis museum in The Hague.

-The exhibition running from 10 February to June 4 2023 will feature 27 of Vermeer's small lifetime production of some 35 paintings.
+The exhibition running from 10 February to June 4 2023 will feature 27 of Vermeer's small lifetime production of some 35 paintings, gathered from museums around the world.

 Tickets go on sale on the Rijksmuseum website on Thursday.